-As you look at your goals for 2019, ask yourself: are my goals performing, high-performing or meta-performing?
+As you look at your current goals, ask yourself: are my goals performing, high-performing or meta-performing?

 And may you discover the rush of exploring what you’re capable of.
 May you all look back when this year is over and say, “What I called ‘impossible’ is what I now call ‘Tuesday.’”

 May you all go beyond high-performance.
 May you all become meta-performers.